sagan/simplegoproxy/README.md

 It's possible to prepand a fixed `eid` (encrypted url id) string to the beginning of the generated url to help you identify a encrypted url.
 To do it, input the "eid" in admin UI or use the `-eid <value>` CLI flag.
 The encrypted entrypoint url will have format `http://localhost:8380/myeid_abcdefghijklmnopqrstuvwxyz`.
 Only `[_a-zA-Z0-9]` (regexp) charasters is allowed in `eid`.

 The target urls are encrypted using "key" flag value as the cryptographic key.
 If you change the key, all previously generated entrypoint urls will be inaccessible.

+### Response authorization

+If "URL encryption" is used and the `_sgp_respass=uass:pass` parameter is set.
+The returned http response of Simplegoproxy will require http basic authorization using specified username & password.

 ### Response body encrpytion